tardate/LittleModelArt/projects/SciFiAndFantasy/RedEyeSpaceMarine/README.md

 Perhaps getting into the [Small Subjects](http://www.boxdioramas.com/smallsubjects) podcast finally pushed me over the edge.

 It doesn't take long to realise that miniatures require a whole new set of mad skills, and the standard of work out there is absolutely incredible.
-I bindged to a range of miniature artists on YouTube to get the leg up I needed - especially [@lyla.mev](https://www.youtube.com/c/LylaMev) and [@trovarion](https://youtu.be/xNjImmO1uZs).
+I binged to a range of miniature artists on YouTube to get the leg up I needed - especially [@lyla.mev](https://www.youtube.com/c/LylaMev) and [@trovarion](https://youtu.be/xNjImmO1uZs).

 So I know my painting skills are not going to be the best right out of the gate - but there is some special magic I can bring to the table.